 Poland is a popular place to visit with its historic cities, stunning countryside and also poignant locations associated with World War II.
 There are also plenty of Poland tours from the main cities that allow you to see the best of the country and learn first hand its history.
+It’s one of my favourite countries for solo female travel.
 Here are some of my favourite locations and Poland tours.

 Poland Tours – Warsaw

 Warsaw is the capital and largest city of Poland on the Vistula River.
 Warsaw is the 8th most populous city in the European Union and was also one of the most beautiful cities in the world.
 However, it was also badly damaged during World War II when it withstood a siege by the Nazis.

 Frederic Chopin is one of Warsaw’s most famous former residents and a brilliant place to experience his music.
 Here you can visit the building where he lived until the age of 13 and close to the musical conservatory where he graduated.
 Enjoy coffee and snacks that were the pianist’s favourites before listening to a one hour performance of his work in just the way he once played for family and friends.

 The Warsaw Uprising Museum and POLIN look at the role of Poland in World War II and is a trip back to 1944 with a look at the lives of the people living in the city at the time.
 This tour includes a small tour around the museum where you can learn about the hardships of life during the war and the terror of communist life after it.
 There are over 1,000 exhibits to see, over 1500 photographs and a number of movies as well as a 3D simulation flight over Warsaw at the height of the war damage.

 This top Poland tour is a great way to fit in the best of Warsaw when you don’t have a lot of time.
 The route includes the Old Town and Lazienki Park as well as the UNESCO World Heritage monuments.
 You can also visit the Jewish Ghetto with its World War II memorials.